Easy Meatball Sub Recipe

 This meatball sub recipe makes a lot of meatballs.
 You will for sure have extras for the next day or you could put meatballs on a pasta dish the next day.

-The way I look at it is if your going to all the trouble you might as well make a big batch!
+The way I look at it is if you are going to all the trouble you might as well make a big batch!

 Mix the ingredients